 - Chase Freedom Unlimited

-For example, use your Sapphire Reserve to earn 3x more in dining and travel purchases and your Ink Business Cash to earn 5x when buying office supplies or paying for internet, cable, or phone services.
+For example, use your Sapphire Reserve to earn 3x more in dining and travel purchases and your Ink Business Cash to earn 5x on the first $25,000 when buying office supplies or paying for internet, cable, or phone services.

 Here’s another area where both Sapphire cards shine.
 If you have a travel loyalty program with another partner, both cards let you transfer points at a 1:1 value.
 This is an excellent feature because in some cases your points will have a better value when redeemed through a travel partner versus redeeming through the Ultimate Rewards portal.